wilsonmar/wilsonmar.github.io/_posts/2017-08-29-devsecops-perftest.md

-## More on DevOps #
+## More on DevSecOps #

-This is one of a series on DevOps:
+This is one of a series on DevSecOps:

 {% include devops_links.html %}

+## Wait, there's more.
+Click one of these ... #

+This article is one of a series about tuning and performance:

+{% include tuning.html %}

+2017-08-29-devsecops-perftest.md